altayburakhan/Finnhub_data_collector/README.md

 # Stock Tracker

+## Personal Note

+This is my first Python project, which I developed to learn and practice modern software development concepts.
+The project helped me understand:

+- Real-time data processing with WebSocket
+- Database management with PostgreSQL
+- Data visualization with Streamlit
+- Modern Python development practices (type hints, testing, code quality)
+- Project structuring and modular design
+- Version control with Git and pre-commit hooks

+I chose to work with financial data because I'm interested in both technology and finance.
+This project combines both fields while teaching me valuable software engineering principles.

 ## Overview

 The Stock Tracker is a real-time stock data tracking and visualization tool.
 It fetches data from Finnhub.io via a WebSocket, stores it in a PostgreSQL database, and presents it through a Streamlit dashboard.
 This project provides users with up-to-date stock prices, key metrics, and interactive charts for informed decision-making.